gautammalik-git/AutoDock-GPU-Pipeline/README.md

 # AutoDock-GPU-Pipeline

+This pipeline facilitates setting up ligand docking against a protein using AutoDock-GPU.
+It streamlines the process of docking a ligand library onto a protein structure, leveraging the enhanced performance of AutoDock-GPU for faster results.

 ## Installing AutoDock-GPU

 1. To install AutoGrid, follow the same steps as described [here](https://github.com/gautam2002m/AutoDockPipeline).
 For faster docking on systems with GPUs, install AutoDock-GPU.